elastic/ml-cpp/build-setup/vscode/using_vscode.md

 described there since `clangd` also uses it.

 [Install `clangd`](https://clangd.llvm.org/installation.html).
-Version 11.0 had a significant performance improvement, so it is worse to go an extra mile and install the latest stable version.
+Version 11.0 had a significant performance improvement, so it is worth going the extra mile and install the latest stable version.
 Install [Visual Studio Code](https://code.visualstudio.com/) with [clangd plugin](https://marketplace.visualstudio.com/items?itemName=llvm-vs-code-extensions.vscode-clangd).